Video Editing, Part VII

-Software-based editors use desktop and laptop computers as a base.
-Video editing is just one of the tasks they can perform; it all depends on the software you load.
+Video editing is just one of the tasks software-based editors can perform; it all depends on the software you load.

 Thereafter, several software companies introduced computer-based editing systems for the Apple and Windows operating systems.
 Today's desktop and laptop computers can rival the capabilities of dedicated editing systems.

 Mac and Windows machines both have simple, free video editors.

 Although they aren't capable of sophisticated effects, for assembling audio and video clips with basic transition effects (such as those typically found on YouTube) they are quite adequate.

 Although some people prefer the Mac editor, the Windows Live Movie Maker shown here is simplicity in itself, and as a free Windows download it's potentially available to many computer users.

 You only have to drag the video clips (either stills or movie clips) from anywhere on your computer to the area on the right.
 You can trim segments as needed, add filter effects, and create special effect transitions between video segments.

 If you wish, the program can automatically space the timing of the video segments to correspond with selected music or audio.
 The result can be output in the .WMV file format.

 Apple also has a free movie editor, either as part of its operating system software or available for download here.
 (Apple also has a free Windows version of this software.)